marcoriesgo01/electrum-application/README.md

 ### Link to Backend Github Repository:
 https://github.com/marcoriesgo01/electrum-api

-Electrum is an all-in-one personal finance application for users to link their bank accounts so that they can analyze all of their financial data.
-Electrum users are able to link and analyze their bank accounts, create and optimize monthly budgets, review monthly bills, and track their investments in real-time.
+Electrum is an all-in-one personal finance application for users to link their bank accounts and analyze all of their financial data.
+Electrum users are able to link and analyze their bank transactions, create and optimize monthly budgets, review monthly bills, and track their investments in real-time.

 ## Technologies Used
 * HTML